User Guide

 -

-find_task read book
+find_task read bookreturnsread novelandsell book.

 Editing tasks: edit_task